Declining a job interview

 Be polite and honest

-An invitation to a job interview is just that: an invitation.
+An invitation to a job interview is just that: an invitation to attend an interview.
 This means that you can perfectly decline it politely and professionally.
 E-mailing, or in some cases calling, the hiring manager and letting them know the situation in a polite manner will go a long way to maintaining a professional relationship going forward.
 It can be useful to share reasons for declining, but it is not necessary.

 Be punctual